Skip to content

 feat!: add major new feature

-BREAKING CHANGE: many things
+BREAKING CHANGE: /api/v1/generate-report endpoint

 Closes: #14